Our Venues: William Randolph Hearst Greek Theatre

-Exit at Downtown Downtown Berkeley Station, located at the corner of Center Street and Shattuck Avenue.
-Walk one block east on Center Street to the campus, then turn right on Oxford Street until Bancroft Way.
-Turn left on Bancroft to Gayley Road.
-Turn left onto Gayley.
-The Greek Theater is approximately four blocks on the right.
+Exit at Berkeley Station, located at the corner of Center Street and Shattuck Avenue.
+Walk one block east on Center Street to the campus, then turn right on Oxford Street until Durant Street.
+Turn left on Durant two blocks to Dana Street.

 Exit at Rockridge Station.
-Take a #51 AC Transit Bus north on College Avenue to the campus and exit at Bancroft Way and College Avenue.
-Turn right (east) onto Bancroft one block to Gayley Road.
-Turn left onto Gayley.
-The Greek Theater is approximately four blocks on the right.
+Take a #51 AC Transit Bus north on College Avenue to the campus and exit at Durant Street.
+Turn left onto Durant (west) one block to Dana Street.

 Helpful Transportation Phone Numbers